Long Peace

-The "Long Peace" is a term for the unprecedented historical period of relative global stability following the end of World War II in 1945 to the present day.
-The period of the Cold War (1947–1991) was marked by the absence of major wars between the great powers of the period, the United States and the Soviet Union.
-First recognized in 1986, the period of "relative peace" has been compared to the relatively-long stability of the Roman Empire, the Pax Romana, or the Pax Britannica, a century of relative peace that existed between the end of the Napoleonic Wars in 1815 and the outbreak of World War I in 1914, during which the British Empire held global hegemony.
+The Long Peace is a term for the unprecedented historical period of relative global stability following the end of World War II in 1945 to the present day.
+The period of the Cold War (1947–1991) was marked by the absence of major wars between the great powers of the period: the United States and the Soviet Union.

+First recognized in 1986, this period of relative peace has been compared to the 200-year-long stability of the Roman Empire, called the ', and the ', a century of relative peace that existed between the end of the Napoleonic Wars in 1815 and the outbreak of World War I in 1914 during which the British Empire held global hegemony.

+History

-In the 1990's it was thought that the Long Peace was a unique result of the Cold War.
-However, when the Cold War ended the same trends continued in what has also been called the "New Peace".
+In the 1990s, it was thought that the Long Peace was a unique result of the Cold War; however, when the Cold War ended, the same trends continued in what has also been called the New Peace.
 The period has exhibited more than a quarter of a century of even greater stability and peacefulness and has also shown continued improvements in related measurements such as the number of coups, the amount of repression, and the durability of peace settlements.
 Though civil wars and lesser military conflicts have occurred, there has been a continued absence of direct conflict between any of the largest economies by gross domestic product; instead, wealthier countries have fought limited small-scale regional conflicts with poorer countries.
 Conflicts involving smaller economies have also gradually tapered off.
 Overall, the number of international wars decreased from a rate of six per year in the 1950s to one per year in the 2000s, and the number of fatalities decreased from 240 reported deaths per million to less than 10 reported deaths per million.